ELECTRO-FORMING

 Essentially, electroforming is the same process as electroplating.
 Electricity flows from an anode to the work piece, depositing a layer of metal onto the work piece.
 The difference is that in electroplating we apply a relatively thin layer of metal as a surface finish.
 In Electroforming we apply a much thicker layer.
 This layer can be as thick as 1 or 2 mm and is strong in itself, ie. It no longer requires the original piece (mould or mandrel) for strength.

 We can use the electroforming technique for plating onto metallic and non-metallic objects.
 Non-metallic objects have to be made conductive first by the application of a metallic paint.
 It doesn’t matter if this non-metallic object doesn’t have much strength in itself (such as a plant leaf).
 The metal which is electroformed around the object will make it rigid.
 In this way very unusual and interesting pieces of jewellery can be made.
-This technique can also be used to metallise resin casts and a multitude of other pieces.
-We electroform in copper and silver and can then plate in the finish of your choice.
+This technique can also be used to metallise resin or wax casts, solid 3D prints and a multitude of other pieces.
+We electroform in copper and can then plate in the finish of your choice.

 Please contact us if you have an electroforming requirement.